iredmail/docs/en_US/ee/0-ee.best.practice.md

 ## How the fearless upgrade works

-iRedMail Enterprise Edition ("EE" for short) splits config files of software to 2 parts: Core and Custom, this is the magic of fearless one-click upgrade.
+iRedMail Enterprise Edition ("EE" for short) splits software config files to 2 parts: core configuration and custom settings.

-iRedMail EE maintains core config files to make sure everything works as expected, but we understand that you may need to change some settings configured by iRedMail EE.
+EE generates and maintains core config files to make sure everything works by default with our best practice, but we understand that you may need to tune some settings to match your own requirements, so EE offers several ways to allow you to archive this goal.

-Please follow some simple rules to store your custom settings, and do not modify the core config files (manually) managed by iRedMail EE.
+Please follow some simple rules to store your custom settings, and do not modify the core config files manually maintained by EE.

 ### Including config files

-A lot of software supports loading settings from extra config files with directives like `include` (Nginx, Dovecot), `include_try` (Dovecot), `require_once` (PHP applications).
+Many software supports loading settings from extra config files with directives like `include` (Nginx, Dovecot), `include_try` (Dovecot), `require_once` (PHP applications).
 In this case, it will be configured to load extra config files under `/opt/iredmail/custom/<software-name>/`.
 We use Dovecot for example to explain the details.

 Dovecot's main config file is `/etc/dovecot/dovecot.conf`, we have directives at the bottom of `dovecot.conf` like this: